LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/control-history-apis.md

 }
 ```

-LPConversationHistoryControlParam contains 3 fields:
+You have three relevant parameters for `LPConversationHistoryControlParam`:

+### LPConversationsHistoryStateToDisplay

-* **LPConversationsHistoryStateToDisplay** - Use to present open conversations or closed conversations or all conversations.
+Use to present open conversations or closed conversations or all conversations.
 To present all conversations, do not provide a value.

    ```swift
    enum LPConversationsHistoryStateToDisplay: Int {